RetroDECK/ES-DE/USERGUIDE.md

 **Note: These directories are case sensitive on Unix, so creating a directory named _NES_ instead of _nes_ won't work!**

 That's it, start ES-DE and the NES game system should be populated.
-You can now scrape game information and media for the games, and assuming you've setup RetroArch correctly with the FCEUmm core, you can launch the games.
+You can now scrape game information and media for the games, and assuming you've setup RetroArch correctly with the Nestopia UE core, you can launch the games.

 ### Multiple gamefiles installation